PoomSmart/EmojiFonts/README.md

 Execute `apple.sh`, you will get `AppleColorEmoji@2x.ttc` (for iOS 10 and above) and `AppleColorEmoji@2x.ttf` (for iOS 9 and below) under `apple` directory.

-## Optimization

-The script `apple.sh` uses `pngquant` to optimize the images with little to none changes to the quality.
-The Apple emoji font sizes are reduced by nearly 50% using this method.

 # Scripts (Python)

 EmojiFonts deals with certain font tables; mainly `GDEF` and `sbix`.